humanmade/hmn-handbook/README.md

 * Human Made is an organisation defined by it’s people, our culture is based around hiring great people and then giving them the support and freedom to do great work.

-## Github
+## GitHub

-* The majority of our projects use Github as a code repository and issue tracker.
+* The majority of our projects use GitHub as a code repository and issue tracker.
 This document is no different.
-Github makes using Git incredibly friendly.
+GitHub makes using Git incredibly friendly.

 ## About